Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Stripper/ tennis coach – turned mannequin

-He says: “I’ve had troubles in the previous discovering somebody, so I figured that this is able to be an amazing alternative for me to seek out somebody.
-I’m unsure if it’s going to occur, however fingers crossed.”
+He says: “I’ve had troubles in the previous discovering somebody, so I figured that this could be an awesome alternative for me to seek out somebody.
+I’m unsure if it would occur, however fingers crossed.”

-And one other factor: Jax had his eye on Cassidy earlier than getting into the villa, saying in his promo vid: “Cassidy, I’m your knight in shining armour.
-I’ve flown all the method from Melbourne to Spain to see you.”
+And one other factor: Jax had his eye on Cassidy earlier than coming into the villa, saying in his promo vid: “Cassidy, I’m your knight in shining armour.
+I’ve flown all the manner from Melbourne to Spain to see you.”
 That’s dedication!

 Francoise